JetBrains/godot-support/gdscript/README.md

 [Marketplace page](https://plugins.jetbrains.com/plugin/20123-gdscript)

+# NEW UPDATE 28.2.2024

+Thank you for help and support - extra thanks to @BokoEnos for a lot of contributions.

+This plugin is gaining quite an attention and latest 2.4.0 release (should be public tomorrow) is coming up with a [Scene preview](documentation%2Ffeatures%2Fscene_preview.md) - for now it's usage is VERY limited, but it shows Node's tree structure and allows for Drag&Drop into scripts.

+There are some feature requests in Issue list - I don't have time to implement them all within next weeks (maybe months), but don't hesitate to propose new ones or vote (just give "thumbs up" on issue) for the one you desire the most.

+And ofc please report all issues you find.

 ## Update 12.2.2024

 With latest version 2.2.0 there's an update for TscnFiles -> highlighting possible via TextMate plugin,